 In cats, chronic bronchitis is often called feline asthma, although that moniker may be misleading.
 Asthma is the reversible constriction of the muscles in their bronchi walls.
-And while some cats are truly diagnosed with asthma, other have bronchitis which is caused by diseases like heartworm, lung parasites, or infections caused by viruses, bacteria or fungi.
+And while some cats are truly diagnosed with asthma, others have bronchitis which is caused by diseases like heartworm, lung parasites, or infections caused by viruses, bacteria, or fungi.

 Chronic bronchitis may cause permanent damage and changes to your pet's airways.
-This condition most common affects young to middle-aged cats.
+This condition most commonly affects young to middle-aged cats.

-There are many possible causes of bronchitis within cats, from parasites (including heartworms and lungworms), to chronic inhalation of substances which may irritate their airways, bacterial infections or allergies.
+There are many possible causes of bronchitis within cats, from parasites (including heartworms and lungworms) to chronic inhalation of substances that may irritate their airways, bacterial infections, or allergies.
 Often it is difficult (or even impossible) to identify the cause of your cat's bronchitis.

-The symptoms of bronchitis in cats should absolutely always be taken seriously.
-If your notice your cat displaying any of the following symptoms, bring your cat in to your vet as soon as possible.
+The symptoms of bronchitis in cats should always be taken seriously.
+If you notice your cat displaying any of the following symptoms, bring your cat to your vet as soon as possible.

 - Coughing (Cyclic, seasonal or constant)